Thank you for your interest in the Office of the Police and Crime Commissioner (OPCC) for Devon, Cornwall and the Isles of Scilly.

 The aim of the occupational health support unit is to provide the highest level of professional occupational health support and expertise to our staff in order to promote optimal physical and mental health, safety, fitness and well-being.

 Support for staff from minority groups

 We are dedicated to providing a working environment which values the skills of all our staff irrespective of gender, ethnicity, disability, sexual orientation, age or religious belief.
 Our focus is on the abilities of the individual.

-OPCC staff have access to a number of groups or networks for disabled, black and minority ethnic, Christian, women in policing, lesbian, gay, bisexual and transexual staff.
+OPCC staff have access to a number of support groups and networks.
 These groups offer mutual support and enable us and the Police Force to get feedback on issues affecting staff in minority groups.

 Employee Assistance Programme